adam-mehdi/FastTimeSformer/README.md

 model(x)
 ```

-**Under Construction**
-Or you can use the fast space-time attention layer directly:
+Or you can use the fast attention layer directly:

 ```python
 from fast_timesformer.model import DividedAttention